-The 12 volt coach battery supply, is maintained fully-charged by either the engine alternators (when engine operates); or by battery charger.
+The 12 volt coach battery supply is maintained fully-charged by either the engine alternator (when engine operates) or by the battery charger.
 The engine battery system is normally charged by the alternators only.
 The coach and engine battery systems are separated by a relay to prevent deterioration of voltage in the event of one or the other supplies becoming defective.

-In the event of a failure of either battery system, the systems may be tied together through the above relay by the aux. battery switch on lower dash.
-The momentary position of the switch should be used for cranking engine.
-The ON position should only be used for charging engine batteries by the battery
+In the event of a failure of either battery system, the systems may be tied together through the above relay by the AUX.
+BATTERY switch on the lower dash.
+The momentary position of the switch should be used for cranking the engine.
+The ON position should only be used for charging engine batteries by the battery chargers.